puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 If you don't have internet access, run the following terminal commands to use cached versions of all the modules reqiuired for quests in this guide:

-    cd /usr/src/forge/
-    for m in `ls`; do puppet module install $m --ignore-dependencies ; done
+    for m in /usr/src/forge/*; do puppet module install $m --ignore-dependencies; done

 This installs the modules for all of the quests in this guide.
 You can skip future instructions for installing modules.